-By using the operator's website, users agree to the Terms & Conditions
+By accessing or using the operator's website and/or services, users understand and agree to the Terms & Conditions

 1. Intended Use

 The User is granted a free license to use the website of the Operator.
 Moving Media GmbH, the owner of the Payment21®-brand, is the Operator of Payment21.com.

 The Operator’s business model consists of facilitating the collection of Bitcoin and its use to purchase goods and services from e-commerce merchants.
 For this scope of use, the Operator makes a Bitcoin Cashier System available.
 This application includes gateway services, collection of funds, currency exchange, clearing & settlement, data processing, reporting, and compliance services.